 A swimlane provides a scheduler with a visual overview of scheduled work; a real-time view of their available resources, and a summary of allocated time–for a defined period.

 There are two ways to view a swimlane in the scheduling console, horizontally or vertically.
-These options provide the user with a different visual experience, using the same level of detail.
+These options provide the user with different visual experiences, using the same level of detail.

 Vertical swimlanes allow a scheduler to rotate their horizontal swimlanes ninety degrees.
 This repositions the resource list at the top of the view, with the timeline running down the left-hand side.
 This is particularly helpful for those who are more comfortable using a Microsoft Outlook calendar style, where time can be viewed vertically by day.